BumblebeeBat/FlyingFox/docs/lightning.md

 If I want to pay you through a server:

 1) I tell the server I want to send the payment, and propose new channel state.
 And I give the server the secret encrypted so only you can read it.
-* I update channel_me
 * server updates channel_partner
 * server updates arbitrage

 2) the server finishes updating my channel by sending me a signature.
+* I update channel_me
 * server updates channel_me
 * I update channel_partner

 3) the server tells you about the payment, and starts updating your channel.
 The server gives you the encrypted secret.
-* server updates channel_me
+* you update channel_me
 * you update channel_partner

 4) you finish updating the channel by sending a signature.
 And you unlock the funds by sending the secret to the server
-* you update channel_me
+* you update channel_partner
-* server updates channel_partner
+* server updates channel_me

+// line 88 in handler.erl

 5) the server acknowledges that the secret is valid by sending you a signature, which finishes updating your channel.
 * you update channel_partner
 * server updates channel_me

-6) the server sends you the secret and a signature to unlock my payment.
+6) the server sends the secret and a signature to unlock my payment.
 * server updates channel_me
 * I update channel_partner